spoddutur/syntaxnet/README.md

 <img src="https://user-images.githubusercontent.com/22542670/38137700-d6bb2276-3443-11e8-8aa2-6f883d978fed.png" width="600" height="100"/>

 ## 1.2 Syntaxnet Parsey McParseface wrapper
-`my_parser_eval.py` is the file that contains python-wrapper that I implemented to wrap:
+`my_parser_eval.py` is the file that contains python-wrapper which I implemented.
+It wraps following two parsers for demo:
 1. **brain-tagger** POS tagger and
 2. **brain-parser** dependency parser.

-It can be easily extended further to add more parsers like **brain-morpher** etc. The list of API's exposed in thsi wrapper are listed below:
+It can be easily made generic and extended further to add more parsers like **brain-morpher** etc as needed.
+The list of API's exposed in this wrapper are listed below:
 ```markdown
 1. Initialise parser: `tagger = my_parser_eval.SyntaxNetProcess("brain_tagger")`
 2. Api to input data to parser: `my_parser_eval._write_input("<YOUR_ENGLISH_SENTENCE_INPUT>")`